zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

         .. note::

             When using ``read_from_file``, the fields loaded from the file will be interpolated to the resolution of the grid used for the simulation.
+These fields are seen by the diagnostics.

+        The time dependency of the E- and B-field can be specified by the input parameter:

+        * ``particles.read_fields_E_dependency(t)``

+        * ``particles.read_fields_B_dependency(t)``

+        The time dependency scales the E- and B-field uniformly in space by the given function.

     * ``repeated_plasma_lens``: apply a series of plasma lenses.
       The properties of the lenses are defined in the lab frame by the input parameters: